SydShafferLab/nd2_to_Tiff_Converter/README.md

                   channel (ie DAPI, CY3,...) and changed so that arjlabimagetools can read it.
 A folder is made for each file read.

 This is an Example of the naming convention as follows:
                   Our_names     arj_names
                   alexa594  ->  alexa
                   Atto647N  ->  cy
                   cy3            ->  tmr
                   700            ->  nir
 Add to this list in the "channelMap" if you have a strange naming convention

 #Usage

- >> T1 = nd2toTiff('Fish_Scan1.nd2');   % read image stack in working directory and output in working directory
+nd2toTiff('Fish_Scan1.nd2');   % read image stack in working directory and output in working directory

- >> T1 = nd2toTiff('/path/to/file/Fish_Scan1.nd2'); % read image stack from specific filepath and output in working directory
+nd2toTiff('/path/to/file/Fish_Scan1.nd2'); % read image stack from specific filepath and output in working directory

- >> T1 = nd2toTiff('/path/to/file/*.nd2');  % read all nd2 files from specified filepath and output in working directory
+nd2toTiff('/path/to/file/*.nd2');  % read all nd2 files from specified filepath and output in working directory

-Usage of 'outDir'
+#Usage of 'outDir'

- >> T1 = nd2toTiff('/path/to/file/Fish_Scan1.nd2','outDir','/path/to/outputfile/') % read image stack from specific filepath and output file to outDir
+nd2toTiff('/path/to/file/Fish_Scan1.nd2','outDir','/path/to/outputfile/') % read image stack from specific filepath and output file to outDir

- >> T1 = nd2toTiff('/path/to/file/*.nd2','outDir','/path/to/outputfile/') % read all nd2 files from specified filepath and output file to outDir
+nd2toTiff('/path/to/file/*.nd2','outDir','/path/to/outputfile/') % read all nd2 files from specified filepath and output file to outDir

-Usage of ‘nDigit'
+#Usage of ‘nDigit'

-T1 = nd2toTiff('/path/to/file/Fish_Scan1.nd2','outDir','/path/to/outputfile/',’nDigits’,8) % file NAME# will have 8 digits, ei. 'dapi00000001'
+nd2toTiff('/path/to/file/Fish_Scan1.nd2','outDir','/path/to/outputfile/',’nDigits’,8) % file NAME# will have 8 digits, ei. 'dapi00000001'